Cleft lip and/or palate

-These birth defects occur very early in the pregnancy.
-We know that cleft lips and/or palates are not caused by anything the mother did or did not do during pregnancy.
+These birth defects occur very early in the pregnancy, and we do not know exactly what causes them.
+However, we know that cleft lip and palate is not caused by anything he mother did or didn’t do during pregnancy.
+If your child is born with this birth defect, it is not your fault.

 Prenatal diagnosis of cleft lip and/or palate